-Applications are reviewed on a rolling basis starting mid-January.
+Applications are reviewed on a rolling basis starting in January.
 Although the application deadline is not until March 1st, we receive a large number of applications each year for a limited number of positions.

 How to Apply

-To apply, please mail or email a CV along with a cover letter and two letters of recommendation to:
+To apply, please email a CV along with a cover letter and two letters of recommendation to:

 Amy S. Provan, Psy.D.